User Needs

 1. Validate Assumptions

-User research helps validate or challenge assumptions about user needs.
-When designers directly engage with users, they can gather real-world insights that shape the design direction.
-They can also avoid basing decisions on unfounded assumptions.
+User research helps validate—or challenge—assumptions about user needs.
+When designers directly engage with users, they can collect real-world insights that shape the design’s direction.
+They can avoid basing decisions on unfounded assumptions, too.

 2. Uncover Hidden Needs

-Sometimes, users may not explicitly express their needs or may be unaware of them.
-Through qualitative user research and quantitative user research methods such as interviews, surveys and observation, designers can uncover these hidden needs and incorporate them into the design process.
+Sometimes, users mightn’t express their needs explicitly—or they might even be totally unaware of them.
+Through qualitative user research and quantitative user research methods—like interviews, surveys and observation—designers can uncover these hidden needs and work them into the design process.

 3. Prioritize Features and Functionality

-User research provides designers with data-driven insights to prioritize features and functionality based on user needs and preferences.
-When designers have these top of mind, it helps ensure that they and others in the design team can allocate limited resources to the most critical aspects of the design.
+User research provides designers with data-driven insights so they can prioritize features and functionality based on user needs and preferences.
+When designers have got these top of mind, it helps make sure that they and others in the design team can allocate limited resources to the most critical aspects of the design.
 For example, it takes a dedicated eye and specialized mindset to design for mobile users.

 CEO of Experience Dynamics, Frank Spillers explains the human-centered mobile design approach: